mcfarljm/fortwrap/README.md

 derived types and procedures that operate on them.
 FortWrap is not intended to wrap legacy code and should not be used with Fortran 77 code.
-For more details regarding the Fortran constructs that FortWrap is set up to wrap, refer to the html documentation and the tests directory.
+For more details regarding the Fortran constructs that FortWrap is set up to wrap, refer to the documentation and the tests directory.

 ## Examples